pantheon-systems/documentation/source/content/guides/errors-and-server-responses/02-4xx-errors.md

 ### Pantheon 401 Unauthorized

 This is the default response of an HTTP Basic Auth failure after a site administrator has [locked the site's environment](/guides/secure-development/security-tool).
-This is usually not a platform failure, as environment access can be set from the Dashboard Security tab.
+This is usually not a platform failure as environment access can be set from the Dashboard Security tab.

 In some circumstances, a 401 error can be triggered inadvertently if a site environment is locked, and a user passes the HTTP auth but the site sends a 401 HTTP status code.